-Waltz into old-world Naples – think elegant white tablecloths, frescoed ceiling, framed snaps of illustrious past guests on the wall – at this unpretentious darling of an old-schooler ristorante.
-Emilio Giugliano (aka Mimì) opened near the central train station in 1944 and his traditional Neapolitan menu hasn’t changed.
+Waltz into old-world Naples – think elegant white tablecloths, frescoed ceiling, framed snaps of illustrious past guests on the wall – at this unpretentious darling of an old-school ristorante.
+Emilio Giugliano (aka Mimì) opened near the central train station in 1944, and his traditional Neapolitan menu hasn’t changed.
 Top marks for superlative stuffed peppers, parmigiana di melanzane (baked layers of eggplant, tomato sauce, basil and cheese) and spaghetti con vongole veraci (spaghetti with baby clams).

 13. L’Ebbrezza di Noè

 Despite the wickedly tempting food and wine at The Drunkenness of Noah, it’s unlikely you’ll leave as inebriated as Noah appears in Michelangelo’s famous same-name fresco in Rome’s Sistine Chapel.
 Pair one of the 2,000-odd wines selected by sommelier-owner Luca with a quintessential pizza di scarola (calzone-style dough stuffed with leafy green escarole, olives and capers), paccheri fritti (fried pasta with eggplant, basil and tomato sauce) or some of Naples’ finest seafood.
 Aperitivo, dinner or apericena (drinks-dinner combo) – all three work.